Josephine19001/gui-control-assignment/README.md

     expiresIn={3600}
 />`

-The value of `expiresIn` is nullable.
+The value of `expiresIn` is nullable and value is in seconds format.
 For definition of props in Slider component, check `SliderProps` from ./Slider/util-types/types.ts

 `export interface SliderProps {
     min:number;